 The tax forms that shall be submitted are BIR Form 2000 for the Documentary Stamp Tax Declaration Return, or BIR Form 2000-OT for the Documentary Stamp Tax Declaration Return for One-Time Transactions.

 The tax rates for documentary stamp tax depends upon the document to be stamped and its corresponding taxable base.
 For a complete list of the documents and their corresponding rates and tax base reference, you may check the BIR website to be guided.
-In the case of a real property transfer, however, the documentary stamp tax is 1.5%.
+In the case of a real property transfer, however, the documentary stamp tax is 1.5% of the same taxable base used for CGT (higher selling price or FMV).

 Who pays the CGT and DST?